You must tell DVLA if you have a driving licence and:

 - a condition or disability has got worse since you got your licence

-Notifiable conditions include epilepsy, strokes, other neurological and mental health conditions, or physical disabilities and visual impairments that could affect your ability to drive safely.
+Notifiable conditions are anything that could affect your ability to drive safely.
+They can include:

 Contact DVLA if you’re not sure what to do.